PhD @ Erasmus School of Law

 PhD researchers are expected, throughout the first and second year, to participate in roughly 10 EC on external courses that suit their individual research project, including at least one methodological course.
 The remaining time in the first year is reserved for an independent study on the researcher's research project.
 Drafting the research proposal, in addition to the successful completion of the curriculum and visible progress of the research, forms a requirement for participation in the second part of the PhD trajectory.

-By the end of the probationary phase, PhD researchers present their research (the present state of affairs as well as the future plans regarding their research) to the academic staff of ESL at Review Day.
+By the end of the probationary phase, PhD researchers present their research (the present state of affairs as well as the future plans regarding their research) to the academic staff of Erasmus School of Law at Review Day.
 After Review Day, the various doctorate committees evaluate the progress that has been made and decides on the continuation of their PhD project.
-After successful completion of the probationary phase with the approval of the doctorate committee, the ESL-employed PhD researcher then is offered a 34-month appointment as a PhD researcher.
+After successful completion of the probationary phase with the approval of the doctorate committee, the Erasmus School of Law-employed PhD researcher then is offered a 34-month appointment as a PhD researcher.

 The second phase - dissertation

 Whilst focusing on education and formulating the right research questions and a sound plan of the thesis in the first phase, PhD researchers can devote all their time to their research and the completion of their thesis in the second phase.
-They are welcome to attend follow-up courses and other activities organized for PhD researchers at ESL.
+They are welcome to attend follow-up courses and other activities organized for PhD researchers at Erasmus School of Law.

 The Erasmus Graduate School of Law offers young researchers in the field of law and criminology a broad postgraduate Educational Programme consisting of (1) courses into writing skills, (2) research methods and (3) courses elaborating the PhD theme as such.
 The Educational Programme is set up in an inspiring, multidisciplinary and dynamic research environment, in which reflection is stimulated and in which senior and junior researchers can exchange ideas and experiences in order to learn and grow.

-Participation in the educational programme is formalized within the PhD trajectory in the first year, and depends on how a PhD researcher is affiliated with ESL: it is compulsory for full-time (1,0 FTE-0,8 FTE) PhD researchers with an ESL-employee status and other fulltime PhD researchers, and it is optional for PhD researchers with a part-time appointment of less than 0,8 FTE and other parttime PhD researchers.
+Participation in the educational programme is formalized within the PhD trajectory in the first year, and depends on how a PhD researcher is affiliated with Erasmus School of Law: it is compulsory for full-time (1,0 FTE-0,8 FTE) PhD researchers with an Erasmus School of Law-employee status and other fulltime PhD researchers, and it is optional for PhD researchers with a part-time appointment of less than 0,8 FTE and other parttime PhD researchers.
 When participation is optional, the PhD researcher can select - in consultation with the supervisor and EGSL - the courses he or she wants to participate in.